How Do Java Developers Reuse StackOverflow Answers in Their GitHub Projects?

 After identifying answer reuses based on PMD results, we further examined the 89 Java files found via keyword-based search in Step 2.
 We used two major criteria to decide whether a file's answer reference should be considered as answer reuse:

 \begin{itemize} \item \textbf{Duplicated Entries:} Suppose that $f$ explicitly cites $a_i$, while the pair $\langle f, a_i \rangle$ is already included into our dataset of answer reuse due to clone detection.
-In such scenarios, the Java file's answer reference is not added repetitively. \item \textbf{Availability Checking:} If $f$ is unavailable because developers recently removed it or the whole project, we cannot compare the file with any answer it references.
-Thus, the Java file's answer reference is not added to our dataset. \end{itemize} With the criteria mentioned above, we manually inspected all reported Java-SO references to decide which Java files reuse what answers.
-To avoid human bias, the first and last authors separately examined the reported references.
+In such scenarios, the Java file's answer reference is not added redundantly. \item \textbf{Availability Checking:} If $f$ is unavailable because developers recently removed it or the whole project, we cannot compare the file with any answer it references.
+Thus, the Java file's answer reference is not added to our dataset. \end{itemize}

+Two authors followed the criteria mentioned above to separately examine the reported references.
 They then compared and discussed results until reaching a consensus.

 By applying the hybrid approach mentioned above, we got a refined dataset to include \totalthreads discussion threads, which contain \totalanswer answers in total.
 Among those answers, \totalref answers were found to be reused, and \totalnonref answers were unused.
 The \totalref answers were reused \totalentry times; \totalJava Java files from \totalproj unique projects reused those answers.
 Our later experiments (see Section~\ref{sec:result}) will focus on this refined dataset.